Run Inference Using HPU Graphs

 HPU Graphs offer the best performance with minimal host overhead.
 However, their functionality is currently limited.

 Only models that run completely on HPU have been tested.
-Models that contain CPU Ops are not supported.
+Models that contain CPU ops are not supported.
 During HPU Graphs capturing, in case the Op is not supported, the following message will appear: “… is not supported during HPU Graph capturing”.

 HPU Graphs can be only used to capture and replay static graphs.
 Dynamic shapes are not supported.